dlr-eoc/ukis-csmask/README.md

 [![Code Style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://black.readthedocs.io/en/stable/)
 [![DOI](https://zenodo.org/badge/328616234.svg)](https://zenodo.org/badge/latestdoi/328616234)

 UKIS Cloud Shadow MASK (ukis-csmask) package masks clouds and cloud shadows in Sentinel-2, Landsat-9, Landsat-8, Landsat-7 and Landsat-5 images.
 Masking is performed with a pre-trained convolution neural network.
-It is fast and works directly on Level-1C data (no atmospheric correction required).
-Images just need to be in Top Of Atmosphere (TOA) reflectance and include at least the "blue", "green", "red" and "nir" spectral bands.
+It is fast and works with both Level-1C (no atmospheric correction) and Level-2A (atmospherically corrected) data.
+Images just need to be in reflectance and include at least the "blue", "green", "red" and "nir" spectral bands.
 Best performance (in terms of accuracy and speed) is achieved when images also include "swir16" and "swir22" spectral bands and are resampled to approximately 30 m spatial resolution.

 This [publication](https://doi.org/10.1016/j.rse.2019.05.022) provides further insight into the underlying algorithm and compares it to the widely used [Fmask](http://www.pythonfmask.org/en/latest/) algorithm across a heterogeneous test dataset.